The Most Balanced Rosetta Stone Review You'll Ever Read

 Speaking units and the speech recognition system

-A computer program is never going to be a substitute for another human being.
+Speech recognition technology has come a LONG way in recent years but it’s still true that a computer is never going to be a substitute for another human being.

 This would have been a very expensive thing for the company to develop, ultimately driving the cost way up for the consumer and yet it still doesn’t always work the way it should.